Eurodaiver/MuranoTest/MuranoTest/README.md

 ## Tests

 The methods used in the application are covered by unit tests, which are in the solution along with the project.
-**HomeControllerTests**

 NOTE!
-For testing YandexEngine you need to change IP settings in яндекс.XML cabinet.
+For testing YandexEngine you need to change IP settings in Yandex.XML cabinet.